ghgoodreau/python-image-gallery/README.md

-# python-image-gallery
+# An EC2-based mython image gallery manager

-Python image gallery for AWS cloud computing elective at Auburn
+See title.